qckanemoto/wordpress-qck-theme/README.md

 # See also

-* [WordPress.Skeleton](https://github.com/ttskch/wordpress.skeleton) is so useful to create/maintain WordPress projects especially to developers.
+* [WordPress.Skeleton](https://github.com/ttskch/wordpress.skeleton) is so useful to create/maintain WordPress projects especially for developers.